Photo Credit: by Skye Sherman

 Check to make sure that, like us, the pharmacy is accredited and only sells quality medications that come from trusted sources.
 We are an approved Canadian pharmacy and have been providing our customers with quality products and excellent prices since 2006.
 To learn more, we invite you to visit our About Us page.
 Best of all, we offer free shipping to the U.S.!

 For example, we are a CIPA member and a Certified Canadian International Pharmacy.
-In addition, we have been approved by Pharmacy Checker and we are proud to participate in a program that requires members to adhere to exceptional quality standards and all regulatory requirements in the country of the dispensing pharmacy.
+We are proud to participate in a program that requires members to adhere to exceptional quality standards and all regulatory requirements in the country of the dispensing pharmacy.
 We only use dispensaries or affiliate pharmacies that have also been CIPA inspected.

 We recommend supporting causes like Campaign for Personal Drug Importation if you’d like to encourage lawmakers to loosen restrictions and provide the American people easier access to the medications they need.